Safeeya-Munawwar/Mahaweli-Tours-Holidays-Tour-Website/README.md

 - View **Tour Details** with descriptions, images, and pricing
 - **Booking Form** integrated with EmailJS for direct inquiries
 - Download detailed **Itinerary PDF** for tours using **jsPDF**
+- **Floating "Book Tour"** Button on all pages for quick access
 - Read engaging **Travel Blog** posts with images
 - Explore a stunning **Gallery** with smooth hover image effects
 - Responsive **Floating WhatsApp** button for instant contact
 - Interactive **Navigation Bar** with hover effects for better UX
 - View homepage stats, achievements, and highlights updated live
+- Fully responsive and mobile-friendly across devices

 ### 🔐 Admin Panel
 - Secure Admin Login with protected routes